CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

     - Volumes
     - Ports

+# 6 Docker compose

+So far we have created all our containers manually which is fine, but very slow, and prone to error.

+Docker compose is a tool for defining and running multi-contianer applications including all networks, volumes, ports, environmental variables etc with a single commmand.
+Docker compose isn't a deployment tool - it's designed for testing multi-container applications.

 ## 6.1 Create the Docker Compose file

-To prepare the application for deployment with Docker compose, copy the following files into your project:
+I've prepared a single docker compose file to complete this application To prepare the application for deployment with Docker compose, copy the following files into your project:

 - Copy /Files/docker-compose.yml to /docker-compose.yml
 - Copy /UmbWeb/appsettings.Staging.json to /UmbWeb/appsettings.Production.json